drelhaj/Java_WordCloud_LogLikelihood/README.md

 * Language independent
 * random colouring
 * Create Log likelihood and word frequency word clouds
-* can also create word clouds for a user choesen weight value you just need to provide an array of double values
+* can also create word clouds for a user chosen weight value you just need to provide an array of double values
 * you can drag drop words to match font colours
 * tooltip text to show the value of the word's weight (e.g. LLH score)
 * save output results in csv file format